IPsec Tunnelling Guide

 [no] dpd-action <clear|trap|restart>

 Dead Peer Detection (DPD) action to perform for this tunnel when communication is lost.
-When retransmission of DPD packets fails a peer take one of the following actions.
+Since trap start policy is set for both roles setting trap here is redundant.
 Only clear is available for a responder while an initiator can take any action.

 clear